 Migrating websites can get really overwhelming.
 This is why starting on a clean slate may be a wiser and more practical option for you.
 Think hard about how truly important your old posts are to your new blog.
 Are they relevant to your new blog’s purpose, topic-wise?

-So think about it!
+Think about it!
 Consider starting fresh.

 DAYS 2-3: DIY BLOG DESIGN